 The surgery takes the percutaneous radiofrequency ablation procedure (RFA), a common procedure where we use special needles and electrical current to turn off the nerves, an important step further by providing direct endoscopic visualization of the posterior spinal anatomy and nerves.

-What is the different between a radiofrequency ablation and an Endoscopic Rhizotomy?
+What is the difference between radiofrequency ablation and an Endoscopic Rhizotomy?

-A radiofrequency ablation is a procedure for back pain where we use special needles and electrical current to turn off the nerves and their ability to transmit pain signals.
+Radiofrequency ablation is a procedure for back pain where we use special needles and electrical currents to turn off the nerves and their ability to transmit pain signals.
 Usually provides 6-12 months of relief.
 By that time, the nerve may heal and the pain may return.

 What are some of the benefits of an Endoscopic Rhizotomy Surgery?